-RIGS 440: Dan Coed Quarry

-Statement of Interest: This RIGS is a small, disused, roadside quarry that provides a type-section through the early Ordovician marine sedimentary rocks of the Cwm Gwaun Formation.
+RIGS -440-: -Dan Coed Quarry Grid ref SM 036340 Statement of Interest: This RIGS is a small, disused, roadside quarry that provides a type- section through the early Ordovician marine sedimentary rocks of the Cwm Gwaun Formation.
 The rocks are sandstones, siltstones and mudstones comprising turbidites that were deposited from submarine density flows in a deep part of the Welsh Basin, the Sealyham Trough.
 The quarry is of geological research importance but accessibility is seriously impeded, and lower parts of the rock face buried, by thick vegetation and dumped soil, vegetation and some household waste.
 To be of geological use, the site needs to be cleared of vegetation and waste.
+102.4m Tunk Ford Change Change

-RIGS 444 : Lawrenny Cliffs

-Statement of Interest The most significant feature of geological interest here is the sequence of Lower Devonian sandstones and mudstones that are exposed along the banks of the Daugleddau river.
+RIGS 444: Lawrenny Cliffs Grid ref SN 009070 Statement of Interest: The most significant feature of geological interest here is the sequence of Lower Devonian sandstones and mudstones that are exposed along the banks of the Daugleddau estuary.
 These rocks form part of the Old Red Sandstone sequence that was deposited by meandering rivers in a semi arid environment north of the Ritec Fault.
 Both the Milford Haven and Cosheston groups are represented in this RIGS.
-The strata dip uniformly NE producing a series of reefs and low cliffs along the east side of the river.
+The strata dip uniformly north-east producing a series of reefs and low cliffs along the east side of the river.
 There is almost continuous exposure of the rocks in plan and cross section in an area where rock outcrops are scarce.

-RIGS 445: Newport Sands (South)

-Statement of Interest: This RIGS is an easily accessible foreshore section through well-exposed Middle Ordovician sedimentary rocks that were deformed by slaty cleavage.
+RIGS 445: Newport Sands (South) Grid ref SN 050396 Statement of Interest: This RIGS is an easily accessible foreshore section through well-exposed Middle Ordovician sedimentary rocks that were deformed by slaty cleavage.
 The sedimentary rocks are mainly siltstones and mudstones that comprise excellent examples of turbidites which were deposited from submarine density flows in a deep part of the Welsh Basin.
 In much of Pembrokeshire, rocks of this age and their tectonic structures are either poorly exposed inland or crop out in inaccessible sea cliffs.
 This foreshore site is therefore particularly valuable for geological research purposes, providing part of a network of sites that enable the evolution of the Welsh Basin to be determined.

-RIGS 446: Poppit Sands

-SN 144490 to SN 150489

-Statement of Interest: This easily accessible coastal site has been selected for its well-exposed Middle Ordovician sedimentary rocks and their deformation structures.
+RIGS 446: Poppit Sands Grid ref SN 144490 to SN 150489 Statement of Interest: This easily accessible coastal site has been selected for its well-exposed Middle Ordovician sedimentary rocks and their deformation structures.
 The sedimentary rocks are mainly sandstones, siltstones and mudstones that comprise excellent examples of turbidites which were deposited from submarine density flows in a deep part of the Welsh Basin.
 The succession also includes pebbly mudstones that are uncommon elsewhere in the Welsh Basin.
 The sedimentary rocks were deformed by trains of spectacular folds, cleaved and cut by swarms of quartz veins during the Acadian tectonic events associated with plate collision.